MinhMPA/academic-cv/index.md

 ### First, or co-first, or second author (with equal or significant contributions)

 `2023`
 **Sweeping through Horndeski Canvas: a New Growth-Rate Parameterization for Modified-Gravity Theories**.
 Wen$^1$, NM$^1$, Huterer. <a href="https://arxiv.org/abs/2304.07281">arxiv preprint</a>.
-Accepted for publications in JCAP.
+Accepted for publications in Journal of Cosmology and Astroparticle Physics (JCAP).

 `2023`
 **Evidence for suppression of structure growth in the concordance cosmological model**.
 NM$^1$, Huterer, Wen. <a href="https://arxiv.org/abs/2302.01331">arxiv preprint</a>.
-Under final review for publications in Physical Review Letters.
+Accepted for publications in Physical Review Letters.

 `2022`
 **Consistency tests of field level inference with the EFT likelihood**.
 Kosti&#263;$^1$, NM$^2$, Schmidt, Reinecke. <a href="